-In response to COVID-19, the AKC has opened up the Trick Dog titling program to be accessible via submission of videos which are reviewed and approved by CGC evaluators.
+The AKC now has the Trick Dog titling program to be accessible via submission of videos that are reviewed and approved by CGC evaluators.
 If you don’t know a CGC evaluator you can easily search for one.
 This time of social distancing is the perfect opportunity to get your dog involved in the Trick Dog program.
 Under the new rules, AKC trick titles can be observed and earned digitally.
 Full rules and requirements for video submissions and each level of Trick Dog Titles (Novice through Elite Performer) are available online.

-If you are someone who is used to spending multiple nights a week at training classes and every weekend at dog shows, the AKC’s Trick Dog program is a fantastic way to channel your energy by earning titles at home until it’s safe to resume normal training and showing in other sports.
+If you are someone who is unable to attend training classes every night and every weekend at dog shows, the AKC’s Trick Dog program is a fantastic way to channel your energy by earning titles at home.
 Even if you and your dog have never competed at a dog show, Trick Dog titles are a wonderful introduction to dog sports.
-To keep myself busy, I set the goal of finishing up my youngest dog’s Elite Performer title during the first couple of weeks of social distancing and this week she earned it — becoming only the third Newfoundland to get the title!

 - Walked at least 30 minutes 5 times per week for a total of at least 150 minutes per week for at least 3 months.
 For dogs and people in good shape.